MauriceBrg/lambda_bundler/README.md

 If you'd like to change that, you can set the `LAMBDA_BUNDLER_BUILD_DIR` environment variable and point it to another directory.

+If you're using the Cloud Development Kit and just want to do a `cdk synth` to check your infrastructure code without actually deploying it, you can set the environment variable `LAMBDA_BUNDLER_SKIP_INSTALL` to `true`.
+This will skip installing dependencies and bundling the code, which makes the process a lot faster - although it won't work when you try to deploy it with the variable set to `true`.

 ## Known Limitations

 - Packages are downloaded and built on your local machine, that means you might experience problems with libraries that use C-extensions if your platform is not Linux.
 Building packages with Docker is something I'd like to look into if there's a demand for that.